marcusgchan/diary/README.md

 docker compose up -w -build
 ```

-Once the server is running, run to sync the schema to the database:
+Once the server is running, run this to sync the schema with database:
 ```bash
 pnpm run push
 ```